 Sybil Baker, L.C.S.W.

 Sybil Baker joined the Center for Childhood Resilience in 2014.
-Ms. Baker provides coaching and on-site support to schools as part of the expansion of Behavioral Health Teams in Chicago public schools.
-She is also the Tier II training coordinator for the team, organizing and facilitating trainings and on-going supported implementation for school-based clinicians on a variety of topics, including best practices for treating trauma and aggression in youth.
+Ms. Baker is the Tier II lead for the team, organizing and facilitating evidence-based trainings and on-going supported implementation for school-based clinicians on a variety of interventions including Cognitive Behavioral Intervention for Trauma in Schools (CBITS), Bounce Back, and Anger Coping.
+She also provides consultation, coaching and training to school districts, after-school programs, and community organizations on the development and implementation of trauma-informed practices.
+In addition, Ms. Baker has worked with school districts in Chicagoland to support the development and sustainability of Behavioral Health Teams (BHTs).
 In 2016, Ms. Baker was presented with the Social Work Exemplar Award from Lurie Children's Hospital for excellence in her field.